I just finished watching Australia's Most Effective Drunk Driving advert (according to the video name). And I won't argue with it.

 I was so stupid on so many occasions, in so many different situations.

-But here I am, 8 days sober, and looking into the remaining blue eye of my baby girl, feeling incredible gratitude for whoever, wherever, cleared those intersections and got us to the emergency vet that night safely – leaving everyone in our path unscathed, thank GOD.
+But here I am, 8 days sober (at the time of writing this) and looking into the remaining blue eye of my baby girl, feeling incredible gratitude for whoever, wherever, cleared those intersections and got us to the emergency vet that night safely – leaving everyone in our path unscathed, thank GOD.

 And guess what?
 We drove ourselves home, that night, too.